 However, people should check with their insurance company before signing up for lung cancer screening.

-If a person has any symptoms that could indicate lung cancer or if screening shows something unusual, a healthcare professional will likely recommend some diagnostic tests.
+If a person has any symptoms that could indicate lung cancer or if screening shows something unusual, a healthcare professional will likely recommend some

 An X-ray, CT, MRI, or PET scan might reveal areas of lung tissue with cancer.